Tie the other end around the central

 wind, try using lighter flying line and take the drogue off.

-Hope you enjoyed learning how to make my 4-Cell
+I hope you enjoyed learning how to make my four-cell